greenfrylabs/NYCCSC/README.md

 * Make sure node.js is installed on your system
 * Download/Clone the repo
-* In the newly downloaded folder from the terminal run `npm install` to install all the dependencies
+* From the terminal run `npm install` to install all the dependencies
 * After all the dependencies have been installed execute `npm run`
 * To generate the build folder run `npm build`